SidOfc/mkdx/README.md

 mkdx enhances <kbd>g</kbd><kbd>f</kbd> and <kbd>g</kbd><kbd>x</kbd> within markdown buffers.
 The main difference is that you can open files / urls / images with the cursor positioned anywhere in a markdown link.
+Additionally, these mappings can also be used in visual mode and will be applied to the current selection in that case.
 Otherwise they will work normally.

 By enabling this setting, these two mappings are merged into one, so both <kbd>g</kbd><kbd>f</kbd> and <kbd>g</kbd><kbd>x</kbd>
 will work exactly the same.
 Functionalities from both will work for each mapping, so you can now